julienherrero/awesome-list/README.md

 - [joreilly/ClimateTraceKMP](https://github.com/joreilly/ClimateTraceKMP) - Kotlin/Compose Multiplatform project to show climate related emission data from https://climatetrace.org/data.
 - [jwstegemann/fritz2](https://github.com/jwstegemann/fritz2) - Easily build reactive web-apps in Kotlin based on flows and coroutines.
 - [karmarama/nearbyPong](https://github.com/karmarama/nearbyPong) - Android game which uses Nearby API to play remotely with other player with no connection
+- [khushpanchal/EventKT](https://github.com/khushpanchal/EventKT) - 🚀 EventKT is an Android tracking library that efficiently group events and implements disk caching to safeguard against crashes, providing insightful analytics for app performance and user behaviour. 🚀
 - [kirmanak/Mealient](https://github.com/kirmanak/Mealient) - An Android client for a self-hosted recipe manager Mealie.
 - [kishandonga/EasyPrefs](https://github.com/kishandonga/EasyPrefs) - EasyPrefs is a wrapper on the android shared preferences, also it will need only one-time initialization and used in the whole project without context, it supports encryption and decryption with extended APIs.
 - [kiwicom/orbit-compose](https://github.com/kiwicom/orbit-compose) - Android Jetpack Compose components of open-source Orbit design system by Kiwi.com.